influxdata/openapi/src/README.md

 # When APIs Drift

 Within this (`src`) directory, you will find all API resource definitions.
 OSS/Cloud specific resources are defined in the `src/oss` and `src/cloud` directories respectively.
 When a shared type drifts, it will need to be removed from `common` and placed into the resource type's directory within the platform (cloud/oss) specific directory.
-Caution should be exercized so as to avoid stale references in complex resource types.
+Caution should be exercised to avoid stale references in complex resource types.

-For example if it there was some cloud only changes to the `AddResourceMemberRequestBody` type, one would:
+If there was some cloud only changes to the `AddResourceMemberRequestBody` type, one would:
 ```sh
 # copy the type to the platform where the type has changed
 copy src/common/schemas/AddResourceMemberRequestBody.yml src/cloud/schemas/AddResourceMemberRequestBody.yml